What is a Meter Reader?

 What is the workplace of a Meter Reader like?

-Meter readers spend the majority of their hours on the clock driving from location to location and in the various backyards of customers reading the physical meters.
-Readers should be prepared to spend quite a bit of time outdoors and to interact with customers.
+Meter readers spend the majority of their hours on the clock, driving from location to location and on customer's properties reading the physical meters.
+They spend quite a bit of time outdoors and interacting with customers.

 Meter Readers are also known as: